Plant care

 Toxicity to pets

-Flowering coleus is mildly toxic to pets.
+Flowering coleus is toxic to pets.
 ASPCA lists Plectranthus scutellarioides as toxic to cats, dogs, and horses due to essential oils.
 Causes vomiting, diarrhoea, and depression.
 If you keep cats, dogs, or curious children in the house, weigh placement carefully — a high shelf or a hanging planter is enough for casual safety.
 For severe ingestion incidents, call your local vet and the ASPCA Animal Poison Control Center (in the US, 888-426-4435).

 Pet-safety status is sourced from the ASPCA Toxic and Non-Toxic Plant List, which catalogues the most-asked-about plants for cats, dogs, and horses.